edgarodriguez/site/content/home/slider.md

 [[item]]
   title = "Welcome"
-  content = "We are working..."
-  align = ""
+  content = "Raising resilience to climate change with Data Science  (Web under construction - We are working...)" align = "center"

-  overlay_color = "#333"  # An HTML color value.
+  overlay_color = "#363636"  # An HTML color value.
-  overlay_img = ""  # Image path relative to your `static/media/` folder.
+  overlay_img = "logo_new.svg"  # Image path relative to your `static/media/` folder.
-  overlay_filter = 0.5  # Darken the image.
+  overlay_filter = 0.3  # Darken the image.
 Value in range 0-1.

 [[item]]
+  title = ""
-  title = "*If the only thing you've got is a hammer, you tend to treat everything as if was a nail*" content = "*Abraham Maslow* " align = "left"
+  content = "'If the only thing you've got is a hammer, you tend to treat everything as if was a nail' **Abraham Maslow**" align = "right"

-  overlay_color = "#555"  # An HTML color value.
+  overlay_color = "#363636"  # An HTML color value.
-  overlay_img = ""  # Image path relative to your `static/media/` folder.
+  overlay_img = "logo_new.svg"  # Image path relative to your `static/media/` folder.
-  overlay_filter = 0.5  # Darken the image.
+  overlay_filter = 0.3  # Darken the image.
 Value in range 0-1.

 [[item]]
+  title = ""
-  title = "For every complex problem there is an answer that is clear, simple, and wrong" content = "*H. L. Mencken*" align = "left"
+  content = "'For every complex problem there is an answer that is clear, simple, and wrong' **H. L. Mencken**" align = "right"

-  overlay_color = "#333"  # An HTML color value.
+  overlay_color = "#363636"  # An HTML color value.
-  overlay_img = ""  # Image path relative to your `static/media/` folder.
+  overlay_img = "logo_new.svg"  # Image path relative to your `static/media/` folder.
-  overlay_filter = 0.5  # Darken the image.
+  overlay_filter = 0.3  # Darken the image.
 Value in range 0-1.
 +++